 How does phishing work?

 It is a technique that typically tries to take advantage of the user's panic or urgency with messages like "your account will be deleted if you don't click the link within 24 hours."
+Any email with this type of message is highly susceptible to being part of a phishing attack, as no legitimate company sends such communications.
+They may also request sensitive information such as phone numbers, passwords, or banking and credit card data, which should never be provided via email.

 How to avoid phishing?